Dead acid victim's defiant message

 Video

-The funeral is being held for a Ukrainian activist, who spoke out against corruption from her hospital bed before she died of injuries she suffered in an acid attack.
+The funeral is held for a Ukrainian activist, who spoke out against corruption from her hospital bed before she died in hospital following an acid attack.

-Kateryna Handzyuk, 33, suffered burns over 40% of her body and severe eye damage as a result of the assault on 31 July in the southern city of Kherson.

 -